 \subsection{Discussion}

-We have introduced two algorithms to solve KKT systems on the GPU.
-On the contrary to classical implementations, the two methods do not require computing a sparse \lblt factorization of the KKT system and use instead alternate reformulations based on the condensed KKT system~\eqref{eq:kkt:condensed}.
-Both strategies rely on a Cholesky factorization: HyKKT factorizes a positive definite matrix $K_\gamma$ obtained with an Augmented Lagrangian strategy whereas Lifted KKT factorizes a positive definite matrix $K_\tau$ after using an equality relaxation strategy.
-We will see in the next section that the ill-conditioned matrices $K_\gamma$ and $K_\tau$ have a specific structure that limits the loss of accuracy in IPM.
+We have introduced two algorithms to solve KKT systems on GPUs.
+Unlike classical implementations, these methods do not require computing a sparse \lblt factorization of the KKT system.
+Instead, they utilize alternative reformulations based on the condensed KKT system~\eqref{eq:kkt:condensed}.
+Both strategies rely on Cholesky factorization: HyKKT factorizes a positive-definite matrix $K_\gamma$ obtained using an Augmented Lagrangian strategy, whereas LiftedKKT factorizes a positive-definite matrix $K_\tau$ after employing an equality relaxation strategy.
+We will demonstrate in the next section that the ill-conditioned matrices $K_\gamma$ and $K_\tau$ possess a specific structure that limits accuracy loss in the IPM.